Your teeth are made from tough stuff. Their outer layer, the enamel, is the strongest substance in your body.

 Impact from sports or accidents can also damage your teeth.
 Sports injuries account for up to 39% of dental injuries in children.

 Don’t bite down on hard foods, like ice and hard candies.
-Also, instead of trying to open that package or bottle with your mouth, grab an opener or pair of scissors.
+Instead of trying to open that package or bottle with your mouth, grab an opener or pair of scissors.

 A cavity or filling can weaken your tooth and make it more likely to chip or break.
 So it’s important to see your dentist for a checkup twice a year.